ellingsvee/JutulGPT/README.md

 Using LLMS to work with the JutulDarcy package.

-## Settings and configuration
-The agent is configured in the `src/jutulgpt/configuration.py` file.

-The static settings are:
-- `USE_LOCAL_MODEL`: Set to `True` for using local models through Ollama.
-- `MAX_ITERATIONS`: If the generated code fails.
-How many times the model will try to fix the code.
-- `HUMAN_INTERACTION`: Set to `True` for enabling human-in-the-loop.
-This only works in the UI.
-- `RETRIEVE_FIMBUL`: Whether to retrieve Fimbul documentation or not.
-If False, it will only retrieve JutulDarcy documentation.
-- `ALLOW_PACKAGE_INSTALLATION`: Set to `True` to allow the agent to install packages.
-If `False` the `check_code` step will fail if it finds any installation in the generated code.
-- `N_RETRIEVED_DOCS`:  Number of documents to retrieve in RAG.
-- `N_RETRIEVED_EXAMPLES`:  Number of examples to retrieve in RAG.

-In addition to the static settings we also sett chat- and embedding models, rerankers, and RAG search types in the `BaseConfiguration` and `AgentConfiguration`.
-Note that all static settings should eventually be integrated into this configuration to allow the most flexible setup.
-You specify the following settings:
-- `embedding_model`: Name of the embedding model to use.
-- `retriever_provider`: The vector store provider to use for retrieval.
-- `search_type`: Defines the type of search that the retriever should perform.
-- `search_kwargs`: Additional keyword arguments to pass to the search function of the retriever.
-See Langgraph documentation for details about what kwargs works for the different search types.
-Note that the `k`keyword is set in the retriever specs by the `N_RETRIEVED_DOCS` and `N_RETRIEVED_EXAMPLES` variables.
-- `rerank_provider`: The provider user for reranking the retrieved documents.
-- `rerank_kwargs`: Keyword arguments provided to the reranker.
-- `response_model`: The language model used for generating responses.
-Should be in the form: provider/model-name.
-Currently I have only tested using `OpenAI` or `Ollama` models, but should be easy to extend to other providers.
-- `default_coder_prompt`: The default prompt used for generating Julia code.

 ## Installation
 It is recommended to install and run JutulGPT using `uv`.
 See the [uv documentation](https://github.com/astral-sh/uv).
 Once installed, create and initialize the project by
 ```bash